griptape-ai/griptape/docs/griptape-tools/official-tools/rag-client.md

 ```
 ```
-[07/11/24 08:47:04] INFO     ToolkitTask 4a5308b86cac447783e6abe1be0646cd
+[07/11/24 13:30:43] INFO     ToolkitTask a6d057d5c71d4e9cb6863a2adb64b76c
                              Input: what is Griptape?
-[07/11/24 08:47:06] INFO     Subtask e034a5d82658411694e9e19e51fa6699
+[07/11/24 13:30:44] INFO     Subtask 8fd89ed9eefe49b8892187f2fca3890a
-                             Thought: I need to search for information about
-                             Griptape using the RagClient.
-I will perform a
-                             search query to gather relevant details.

-                             Actions:
+                             Actions: [
-                             [{"name":"RagClient","path":"search","input":{"valu
+                               {
+                                 "tag": "call_4MaDzOuKnWAs2gmhK3KJhtjI",
+                                 "name": "RagClient",
+                                 "path": "search",
+                                 "input": {
+                                   "values": {
-                             es":{"query":"What is
+                                     "query": "What is Griptape?"
-                             Griptape?"}},"tag":"search_griptape"}]
+                                   }
+                                 }
+                               }
+                             ]
-[07/11/24 08:47:08] INFO     Subtask e034a5d82658411694e9e19e51fa6699
+[07/11/24 13:30:49] INFO     Subtask 8fd89ed9eefe49b8892187f2fca3890a
-                             Response: Griptape builds AI-powered applications
-                             that connect securely to your enterprise data and
-                             APIs.
-Griptape Agents provide incredible power and flexibility when working with large language
+                             Response: Griptape builds AI-powered applications that connect securely to your enterprise data and APIs.
+Griptape Agents provide incredible power and flexibility when working with large language models.
-                             models.
-[07/11/24 08:47:09] INFO     ToolkitTask 4a5308b86cac447783e6abe1be0646cd
+                    INFO     ToolkitTask a6d057d5c71d4e9cb6863a2adb64b76c
-                             Output: Griptape builds AI-powered applications
-                             that connect securely to your enterprise data and
-                             APIs.
-Griptape Agents provide incredible power and flexibility when working with large language
+                             Output: Griptape builds AI-powered applications that connect securely to your enterprise data and APIs.
+Griptape Agents provide incredible power and flexibility when working with large language models.
-                             models.
 ```